Abuse and Neglect of Older Adults:

-- An older adult's community, culture and perspective on life can also affect his or her response to the abuse.
+- An older adult’s community, culture and perspective on life can also affect their response to the abuse.
 In many cultures, people expect families to keep problems private or hidden.
 Older immigrants may face language barriers to seeking help.
 They may also have no pension or other resources of their own, and they may have little family support.

 What should I do if I see a crime of harmful situation?

 If you see a crime or harmful situation occurring to an older adult, call the police or 9-1-1 right away.

 For information and services, you can contact:

 - Your local designated agency/health authority at http://bcceas.ca/information/elder-abuse-andneglect/responding-to-elder-abuse-and-neglect/.
 Advise that you want to report a situation of suspected elder abuse, neglect or self-neglect.

 - Seniors Abuse and Information Line (SAIL), hosted by B.C.
 Centre for Elder Advocacy and Support, at 604-437-1940 in Vancouver or toll-free at 1-866- 437-1940, or visit www.bcceas.ca.

 - Ministry of Health website for information on preventing, recognizing and responding to elder abuse, www.gov.bc.ca/elderabuse.